 ZIMRA v Packers International (Pvt) Ltd, Supreme Court, SC 28/16 (reported)

-Core holding (for this lesson): The Supreme Court recognized that VAT Act s48 (power to appoint agent) creates a strong statutory mechanism: the obligation of an appointed agent is not subject to other laws and s48 overrides contrary provisions.
+Core holding (for this lesson): The Supreme Court recognized that VAT Act section 48 (power to appoint agent) creates a strong statutory mechanism: the obligation of an appointed agent is not subject to other laws and section 48 overrides contrary provisions.
 The Court also noted that a VAT registered operator’s liability remains extant despite an appeal unless the Commissioner directs otherwise; thus collection through agent appointment may proceed.

 Murowa Diamonds v Commissioner-General of ZIMRA, High Court, HH 1-11 (HC 7381/10)